On Gauss-Bonnet and Poincar\'e-Hopf type theorems for complex $\partial$-manifolds: Proof of the Theorems

 In order to prove the Theorem \ref{T1} and the Corollary \ref{TT2} we will prove the following preliminary result:

-\begin{teo} Let $X$ be an $n$-dimensional ($n\geq 3$) complex compact manifold and $D$ a reduce divisor on $X$. \begin{itemize} \item [(i)] If $D = D_1\cup D_2$ is any (not necessarily irreducible) decomposition, where $D_1$, $D_2$ is isolated singularities and $C=D_1\cap D_2$ is a codimension $2$ variety and has isolated singularities, then \end{itemize}
+\begin{teo} Let $X$ be an $n$-dimensional ($n\geq 3$) complex compact manifold and $D$ a reduced divisor in $X$. \begin{itemize} \item [(i)] If $D = D_1\cup D_2$ is any (not necessarily irreducible) decomposition, where $D_1$, $D_2$ have isolated singularities and $C=D_1\cap D_2$ is a codimension $2$ variety and has isolated singularities, then \end{itemize}